When can I upgrade?

 As well as reducing the risk to the University if we were to keep using older operating systems, this upgrade provides the opportunity for the University to improve the user experience and to reduce some of the costs of running multiple operating systems.

-New Staff PCs: From Tuesday 17th July all new PCs purchased for staff members will come with Windows 10 installed as its Operating System (unless specifically requested otherwise).
+All new PCs purchased for staff members will come with Windows 10 installed as its Operating System (unless specifically requested otherwise).

 Want to know what's new in Windows 10?
 We have provided start guides for people new to working with Windows 10: